haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 - Get necessary files on your ShARC.
 - Start a session with command `qrshx`.
 - Go to the `HPC` directory to submit your job via the `qsub` command (can be run at the **login node**).
-- The output file will be under `HPC`.
+- The output file will be under `Output`.

 ```sh
 cd HPC